-- Equality – Relationships are about “give and take.”
-One person should not be fighting to get his or her way all of the time.
+- Equality - Relationships are about "give and take."
+One person should not be fighting to get their way all of the time.

-- Separate Identities – A healthy relationship allows each partner to take personal time, explore his or her own interests and spend time with friends outside of the relationship.
+- Separate Identities - A healthy relationship allows each partner to take personal time, explore their interests and spend time with friends outside of the relationship.

-- Open Communication – Each partner should feel safe discussing his or her desires, expectations, needs and limits.
+- Open Communication - Each partner should feel safe discussing their desires, expectations, needs and limits.
 Both partners should feel free to express themselves and talk through conflicts.

 There are many signs of an unhealthy relationship.
 It is not healthy if you or your partner: